rkyv/rkyv/book_src/format.md

 # Format

-Types which derive `Archive` generate an archived version of the type where:
+Types that derive `Archive` generate an archived version of the type where:

 - Member types are replaced with their archived counterparts
 - Structs are `#[repr(C)]`.